Biden announces 'historic' deal — but still must win votes - NewsBreak

 Revenue to help pay for the package would also come from rolling back some of the Trump administration’s 2017 tax cuts, along with stepped-up enforcement of tax-dodgers by the IRS.
 Biden has vowed to cover the entire cost of the plan, ensuring it does not pile onto the debt load.

-With the framework being converted to a 1,600-page legislative text for review, lawmakers and aides cautioned it had not yet been agreed to.
+With the framework being swiftly converted to full legislative text for review, lawmakers and aides cautioned it had not yet been agreed to.

-Rep. Pramila Jayapal, D-Wash., the progressive leader, said her caucus endorsed the framework, even as progressive lawmakers worked to delay further action.
-"We want to see the actual text because we don’t want any confusion and misunderstandings,” she said.
+Rep. Pramila Jayapal, D-Wash., the progressive caucus leader, said unveiling the new framework “will show tremendous momentum.
+But we want to see the actual text because we don’t want any confusion and misunderstandings.”

-House Speaker Nancy Pelosi said Biden asked the House to vote on the related $1 trillion infrastructure bill, which already cleared the Senate but became tangled in deliberations over the broader bill.
-But Jayapal said she did not hear an urgent request from him, which emboldened progressives to halt the hoped-for Thursday vote.
+House Speaker Nancy Pelosi said Biden asked the House to vote Thursday on the related $1 trillion infrastructure bill that already cleared the Senate but became tangled in deliberations over the broader bill.
+It faces a Sunday deadline, when routine transportation funds risk expiring.

 “When the president gets off that plane we want him to have a vote of confidence from this Congress,” Pelosi told lawmakers, the person at the private meeting said.

-But no votes were scheduled.
-Progressives have been withholding their support for the roads-and-bridges bill as leverage until they have a commitment that Manchin, Sinema and the other senators are ready to vote on Biden's bigger package.
+But by afternoon, no votes were scheduled.
+Progressives have been withholding their support for roads-and-bridges bill as leverage until they have a commitment that Manchin, Sinema and the other senators are ready to vote on Biden's bigger package.

 “Hell no,” said Rep. Rashida Tlaib, D-Mich., about allowing the smaller infrastructure bill to pass.